Base UI

 renderprop pattern

-Complex Components with Base UI-Specific Versions
+Base UI-Specific Versions

-npx shadcn@latest add @shadcnblocks/base/application-shell1
+npx shadcn@latest add @shadcnblocks/base/sidebar1 On This Page